-- Trees categorized as small stature on the tree list shall be spaced no greater than 20 feet on center and not closer than 15 feet on center from other newly planted or existing trees - b.
-Trees categorized as medium stature on the tree list shall be spaced no greater than 30 feet on center and not closer than 20 on center from other newly planted or any existing trees. - c.
-Trees categorized as large stature on the tree list shall be spaced no greater than 40 feet on center and not closer than 30 feet on center from other newly planted or existing trees. - d.
-Any tree determined to have a mature spread of less than 20 feet (a columnar or fastigiate variety) is discouraged except under specific conditions and shall be considered a small stature tree and spaced accordingly. - 3.
-Trees shall be placed according to the following standards: - a.
-Small stature trees shall be planted with the center of their trunks a minimum of two feet from any hard surface paving. - b.
-Medium stature trees shall be planted with the center of their trunks a minimum of 2.5 feet from any hard surface paving; - Large stature trees shall be planted with the center of their trunks a minimum of 3 feet from any hard surface paving; - d.
-Trees shall generally be planted a minimum of: - i.
-Four feet on center from any fire hydrant, above-ground utility or utility pole; - ii.
-Two feet on center from any underground utility; - iii.
-Five feet on center from a street light standard; - iv.
-Twenty feet from a street intersection; however, a greater or lesser corner setback may be required based on an analysis of traffic and pedestrian safety impacts. - v.
-5 10 feet from building foundations depending on species. - Where there are overhead utility lines, the tree species selected shall be of a type which, at full maturity, will not interfere with the lines or require pruning to maintain necessary clearances height; - Root barriers may be installed according to the manufacture's specifications when a tree is planted within 5 feet of any hard surface paving or utility feature and in areas where structural soil is not required, subject to approval by the Department Director in consultation with the City's environmentalist. - Low water usage species are encouraged in order to minimize future irrigation requirements, except where site conditions within the required landscape areas ensure adequate moisture for growth. - 7.
-Shade trees should be planted to shade buildings' east and west-facing windows to provide a balance between summer cooling and winter heating through solar gain.
+2. Tree Spacing: trees shall be provided adequate spacing from new and existing trees according to the following standards wherever possible: a.
+Trees categorized as small stature on the tree list shall be spaced no greater than 20 feet on center and not closer than 15 feet on center from other newly planted or existing trees b.
+Trees categorized as medium stature on the tree list shall be spaced no greater than 30 feet on center and not closer than 20 on center from other newly planted or any existing trees. c.
+Trees categorized as large stature on the tree list shall be spaced no greater than 40 feet on center and not closer than 30 feet on center from other newly planted or any existing trees. d.
+Any tree determined to have a mature spread of less than 20 feet (a columnar or fastigiate variety) is discouraged except under specific conditions and shall be considered a small stature tree and spaced accordingly.
+Commented [CL60]: From Tigard Urban Forestry Manual 3.
+Trees shall be placed according to the following standards: a.
+Small stature trees shall be planted with the center of their trunks a minimum of two Commented [CL61]: Tigard - Urban Forestry Manual pg.
+7-4 feet from any hard surface paving. b.
+Medium stature trees shall be planted with the center of their trunks a minimum of 2.5 feet from any hard surface paving; c.
+Large stature trees shall be planted with the center of their trunks a minimum of 3 feet from any hard surface paving; d.
+Trees shall generally be planted a minimum of: i.
+4 feet on center from any fire hydrant, above-ground utility or utility pole; ii.
+2 feet on center from a street light standard; iv.
+20 feet from a street right of way corner; however, a greater or lesser corner setback may be required based on an analysis of traffic and pedestrian safety impacts. v.
+5 - 10 feet from building foundations depending on species.
+4. Where there are overhead utility lines, the tree species selected shall be of a type which, at full maturity, will not interfere with the lines or require pruning to maintain necessary clearances height ; Commented [AC62]: Highlighted wording and deletion of "height" at suggestion of PSE 5.
+Root barriers may be installed according to the manufacture's specifications when a tree is planted within 5 feet of any hard surface paving or utility feature and in areas where Structural Soil is not required, subject to approval by the Department Director in Commented [CL63]: Tigard Urban Forestry Manual pg.
+2- 2 consultation with the City's environmentalist Commented [CL64]: Tigard Urban Forestry Manual pg.
+2- 6.
+Low water usage species are encouraged in order to minimize future irrigation requirements, except where site conditions within the required landscape areas ensure adequate moisture for growth.
+Commented [CL65]: The Advisory Committee discussed the use of the term "Drought tolerant" and whether this is an accurate term to use - staff is proposing to replace this phrase with "low water usage".
+Commented [CL66]: Items #6 & 7 from 18.28.240 C.1. a. & c.